 - He starts off by explaining what a carb is and to point out grain-free does not mean carb free.
 So he is basically saying all kibble has carbs in regardless, but don’t worry because he is going to tell you why carbs are good for dogs.

 - He points out that your dog is not a wolf.
 This is clever because it nullifies anyone who would say I feed my dog an ancestral diet based on a dogs evolution.
-He tries to prove dogs are different to wolves due to some gene differences, which enable the breakdown of starch (complex carbohydrates).
+He tries to prove dogs are different from wolves due to some gene differences, which enable the breakdown of starch (complex carbohydrates).
 So he is saying dogs have a slightly better method of digesting carbs than wolves, he does not show dogs should or are efficient at digesting carbs.
 They are just a bit better than wolves.
 Humans also have the same proteins in our mouths, to help us break down starch.
 It does not give humans or domesticated dogs the ability to break down plant cell walls.
-Which is crucial for animals that requires plant food as an energy source.
+Which is crucial for animals that require plant food as an energy source.
 Note all carbohydrates stem from plants.
-However he also misses the point entirely, that the digestive system has next to nothing to do with the gene differences he notes.
-A domesticated dogs digestive system is that of a top tier predator, everything from the PH of their stomach to the length of the colon cries out Carnivore.
+However, he also misses the point entirely, that the digestive system has next to nothing to do with the gene differences he notes.
+A domesticated dog’s digestive system is that of a top-tier predator, everything from the PH of their stomach to the length of the colon cries out Carnivore.
 Plants are not needed at all.
 I mean Zero, dogs can get all the vitamins and nutrition from meat.

 - He ends the chapter by saying dogs can equally digest grain-free and grain kibble just as well.
-However he never asks the question should dogs be given either.
+However, he never asks the question should dogs be given either.

 - Again the next chapter he laughably says don’t worry they will get all the starch and glucose present from both forms of kibble, like its a good thing.
-Yes all the glucose (SUGAR) in kibble will be digested by your dogs.
+Yes, all the glucose (SUGAR) in kibble will be digested by your dogs.
 Thank god no sugar will be lost.

 - The next myth he peddles is the classic “calorie in calorie out”, your dog is fat because you are feeding it too much or not walking it enough.
 Simple but wrong, same as humans should eat less and go to the gym more.
 This has been applied to humans since the 1970’s and is incredibly outdated.
-Hormones drive weight a lot more than calories, although obviously you don’t want to go crazy with calories.
+Hormones drive weight a lot more than calories, although obviously, you don’t want to go crazy with calories.
 The calorie in calorie out dogma was first started by coca-cola funnily enough, as they were trying to deflect from the case against sugar.
-They also helped fund the attacks on saturated fat, and won.
+They also helped fund the attacks on saturated fat and won.
 By restricting calories you could be under nourishing your dog.
 I believe it is more important to ask what you are feeding your dog, not how much.

 - He pretty much finishes off by saying its all a con, all kibble is the same just marketed differently.
 Nice to admit, but I don’t think he meant it to come across like that.